stephencz/wpm-trainer/README.md

 When the goal is not met a harsh buzz is played.
 A graph visualizing the session results is also generated.

+## Note About OS Support

+Currently, this software only supports Microsoft Windows operating systems.
+I have plans to provide Linux support in the future.

 ## Note About False Positives
 Some anti-virus software may flag this program as a keylogger.
 This happens because the script actually does contain a keylogger.